GauriR011/Alz_chatbot/README.md

 ## Overview

-ReMind is a web-based AI application designed to support individuals with Alzheimer’s disease through daily conversational interaction.
+ReMind is a web-based application designed to support individuals with Alzheimer’s disease through daily conversational interaction.
 The system engages patients in natural dialogue to understand their mood, daily activities, and overall well-being.

 The conversations are processed using a Large Language Model (LLM), which extracts meaningful insights and automatically generates structured journal entries.
 These journals help caregivers and medical professionals monitor cognitive and emotional patterns over time.